 Sea turtle eggs directly and indirectly affect the vegetation, species distribution and stability of sandy shorelines.
 By supplying a concentrated source of high-quality nutrients, sea turtles improve their own nesting beaches.
 Limited nutrients in dune ecosystems, such a nitrogen, phosphorus, and potassium are partially provided to the ecosystem by unhatched sea turtle eggs.
 These vital nutrients allow for the continued growth of vegetation and subsequent stabilization of beach dunes.
 Plant growth not only helps to stabilize the shoreline, but also provides food for a variety of plant eating animals and therefore can influence species distribution.
 Dune stabilization also helps secure our beach front homes from storm damage.

 On AMI we have three municipalities and three laws to protect sea turtles.
 Parking motor vehicles on nesting habitat, artificial lights that can be seen from the nesting beaches and trash left on the beach can bring sea turtle recovery to a halt.

 As sea turtle populations decline, so does their ability to perform vital roles in maintaining the health of the Gulf of Mexico.
-Death and injury in commercial fisheries, loss of important habitat, pollution and climate change are amount the many human-caused treats pushing sea turtles towards extinction.
+Death and injury in commercial fisheries, loss of important habitat, pollution and climate change are among the many human-caused threats pushing sea turtles towards extinction.
 More proactive conservation measures are needed to protect sea turtles and rebuild their populations to healthy levels so they can fulfill the full extent of their historic roles.
 At historic levels, sea turtles will help restore the health of our Gulf of Mexico.